 Why did you pursue DBT training?

 YES provides it’s clinicians with a range of professional development opportunities.
-We decided to participate in the DBT Foundational Training provided by Behavioral Tech in 2018 as a way to increase our skills for serving youth struggling with intense emotions and high-risk behaviors.
+We decided to participate in the DBT Foundational Training provided by Behavioral Tech Institute in 2018 as a way to increase our skills for serving youth struggling with intense emotions and high-risk behaviors.

 What steps did you take before you started training to make the decision?